 Towards the end of the 9th century, the Spanish Marquis of the Franconian Empire gained virtually independence under the Counts of Barcelona.
-In the 12th century, Aragon and Catalonia became a kingdom of their own Aragon United (a region of this name now connects to the west).
-Finally, the independence was lost, in 1479, the kingdom was merged with Castile (the present-day regions of Castilla-La Mancha and Castile-Léon) to the Spanish Empire.
+In the 12th century, Aragon and Catalonia became a kingdom of their own Aragon united (a region of this name joins today to the west).
+Finally, independence was lost, and in 1479, the kingdom along with Castile (today's Castilla-La Mancha and Castile-Leon) was merged into the Spanish Empire.
 Until the 20th century, however, Catalonia tried again and again unsuccessfully to enforce a special government.
 Catalonia is officially bilingual; also in French Roussillon and on the Balearic Islands is spoken Catalan.

 In the 1870s, the triumphal march of the Cava, as Josép Raventós in Penedès the first Spanish sparkling wine produced by the champagne method and the foundation stone of the winery Codorníu put.
-Further standards were set by the company founded in 1870 Torres, Especially through these two bodegas was founded the modern viticulture of Spain.
+Further standards were set by the company founded in 1870 Torres, Especially by these two Bodegas the modern viticulture of Spain was justified.
 Until the 1950s, the traditional Catalan wines were the Rancios, the sweetened sweet wines and, of course, the cava.
-Also in the production of cork plays a significant role in Catalonia.
-The climate is strongly influenced by the nearby Mediterranean, the coastline is temperate with abundant rainfall, inland it is hotter and drier.
+Also in the production of cork Catalonia plays a significant role.
+The climate It is heavily influenced by the nearby Mediterranean, the coastline is temperate with abundant rainfall, inland it is hotter and drier.